UniversalDependencies/docs/_aqz/index.md

 VERBAL FEATURE
 * Verbs tend to combine with categories that denote aspect, modality, and voice.
 * The aspectual morphemes include the iterative `Iter`, and habitual `Hab`.
 There is also a projective aspect.
-* Akunstu has the following voice features [VOICE](https://universaldependencies.org/u/feat/Voice.html): Middle `Mid` and causative `Cau`
+* Akuntsú has the following voice features [VOICE](https://universaldependencies.org/u/feat/Voice.html): Middle `Mid` and causative `Cau`
-* Akunstu has a set of auxiliaries `Aux` that expresses the notion of ‘sitting,’ ‘lying,’ ‘standing,’ ‘walking,’  ‘moving,’  ‘coming’ and ‘going,’.
+* Akuntsú has a set of auxiliaries `Aux` that expresses the notion of ‘sitting,’ ‘lying,’ ‘standing,’ ‘walking,’  ‘moving,’  ‘coming’ and ‘going,’.

 ## Syntax